David is a partner in Gilbert + Tobin’s Corporate Advisory and Restructuring and Insolvency practice groups.

 - Viva Energy Australia and Viva Energy REIT in relation to the establishment and ASX-listing of Viva Energy REIT, a multi-billion dollar stapled real estate investment trust structure.

 - The administrators of Mirabela Nickel Limited in relation to an offer of equity securities while the company remained subject to a deed of company arrangement.

-He has previously been nominated as a finalist in the Australian Dealmaker of the Year category at the Lawyers Weekly Law Awards in recognition of his transactional expertise.
+David was nominated as a finalist in the Australian Dealmaker of the Year category in recognition of his transactional expertise.